MasonMcGrail/MasonMcGrail.github.io/constructed_languages/ekhwachil/reference_grammar.md

 #### A.B.C Allophonic variation in consonants

 All uses of 'before' and 'after' in the descriptions below refer to segments that are immediately adjacent.
-For example, the second-to-last rule specifies that /ixka/ would be realized as \[içka\], but /ikax/ would be realized as \[ikax\] and not *\[ikaç\].
+For example, the second-to-last rule specifies that /aku/ would be realized as \[akʷu\], but /xinu/ would be realized as \[xinu\] and not *\[xʷinu\].

 - Voiceless stops and affricates may be slightly aspirated word-initially.
 - Voiced stops are fully voiced in all positions, including word-initially.
 - /dʒ/ is realized as \[ʒ\] in free variation (?).
-- Plain velars and before labialized consonants and rounded vowels labialize, and they do not contrast with phonemically labialized velars in this position.
-For example, /ko/ is realized as \[kʷo\], and /aŋxʷe/ is is realized as \[aŋʷxʷe\].
+- Plain velars before rounded vowels labialize, and they do not contrast with phonemically labialized velars in this position.
+For example, /ko/ is realized as \[kʷo\].
-- /x/ is realized as \[ç\] in coda position after /i/.
 - /l/ is realized as \[ɾ\] before front vowels in free variation.

 #### A.B.C.
 Romanization notes for consonants

 - Labialization is not indicated where it is not contrastive.
-For example, because they do not contrast, /gu/ and /gʷu/ are both spelled as ⟨gu⟩ and not \*⟨gwu⟩, and /oŋkʷa/ is spelled as ⟨ongkwa⟩ and not \*⟨ongwkwa⟩.
+For example, because they do not contrast, /gu/ and /gʷu/ are both spelled as ⟨gu⟩ and not \*⟨gwu⟩.
-- /ŋ/ is always spelled ⟨ng⟩, regardless of environment.
-For example, ⟨inge⟩, ⟨angko⟩, and ⟨unggwa⟩ respectively represent /iŋe/, /aŋko/, and /uŋgʷa/.

 ### <a name="vowels"></a>A.B.
 Vowels <a href="#table_of_contents">^</a>